Modern Slavery Statement — Ealing Man with Van Commitment

 This statement and our implementation measures are reviewed at least annually.
 The review process examines policy effectiveness, audit results, training uptake and reports received through our whistleblowing and reporting channels.
 Findings are used to refine supplier audits, update training materials and enhance risk assessments across the business.

+A person in a green sleeve is holding a key with an orange keychain in the foreground, while the background shows a cluttered house interior with numerous cardboard boxes, some open with packing paper and household items visible inside, placed on a wooden floor.
+The scene appears to be in a residential living space, possibly a kitchen or dining area, with natural light coming through large windows.
+The room contains white cabinetry, a wooden chair, and potted plants, indicating a well-lit, modern house in Ealing.
+The image suggests activities related to house removals or new home occupation, with focus on the process of handing over keys amidst packed belongings, in a typical UK home setting.
 In conclusion, the Ealing man with a van service remains committed to eradicating modern slavery from its operations and supply chains.
 We uphold a zero tolerance stance, execute rigorous supplier audits, provide secure reporting mechanisms and undertake an annual review to ensure continued improvement.
 All staff, contractors and partners share responsibility for protecting human rights and maintaining ethical, transparent practices throughout our man & van activities in Ealing and surrounding areas.